ClickHouse/ClickHouse/docs/en/operations/access_rights.md

 - SQL-driven workflow.

     You need to [enable](#enabling-access-control) this functionality.
-We recommend using this workflow instead of the configuration files approach.

 - Server [configuration files](configuration_files.md) `users.xml` and `config.xml`.

 We recommend using SQL-driven workflow.
 Both of the configuration methods work simultaneously, so if you use the server configuration files for managing accounts and access rights, you can softly move to SQL-driven workflow.

+!!! note "Warning"
+    You can't manage the same access entity by both configuration methods simultaneously.

 ## Usage {#access-control-usage}